kavorite/trake/README.md

 respective candidate sets in order to yield results that speak to the content of their documents, but in exchange for their small candidate sets and the resulting precision, they trade away a bit of what I wanted, which was
-_con_cision: Keywords that were longer than one lexical unit, but not by too much.
-Twitter leaps to mind, with camel-case hashtags that are multiple words long, but just barely, not sentences, not even more than three words.
+_con_-cision: Keywords that were longer than one lexical unit, but not by too much.
+Twitter leaps to mind, with camel-case hashtags that are multiple words long, but just barely.
+Not sentences, not even more than three words.

 ## The solution